brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 12 bht.md

 # Ephesians 3:12 Commentary Help Text

 ## BHT:
-We are granted the remarkable privilege of coming to God boldly and confidently through our faith in Christ.
-It is through Him that we have free access to God's presence, much like petitioners who are introduced by a distinguished advocate.
-This access allows us to speak openly and honestly, without fear of offending, just as children approach a loving and indulgent father, expressing all their needs and desires.
-We can have assurance that our prayers will be heard and answered because of our trust in God's love, power, and faithfulness.
+Through our faith in Him, we may come to God now in prayer with confidence, boldly approaching the throne of grace for mercy.
+By trusting in Christ as Mediator and having a firm conviction of our heavenly Father's love, we can have a joyful and free attitude toward God, freely expressing our needs and desires.
+This access to God is granted through our union with Christ and allows us to come before Him with fearless confidence, just as favored petitioners have access and boldness in the presence of a monarch.

 ## Choicest Commentary Quotes:
 ### Henry Alford: